lvang77/ansible/ansible/README.md

 were saved to EVE-NG startup configs so you can wipe any Cisco network device to start over again with automation.

-One thing to note, the vIOS routers would not accept their static IP address for their MGMT network connection and each vIOS router required an extra step to manually configure the MGMT network.
+One thing to note, the vIOS routers would not accept their static IP address for their MGMT network connection and each vIOS router required an extra step to manually configure the MGMT network or a manual reboot.

 ## Default Username and Passwords